DRSY/MoTIS/README.md

 2. support different vector indexing strategies(linear scan and KMeans are now implemented).

 # Install
+1. Download the two TorchScript model files into models folder.
-Simply do 'pod install' and then open the generated .xcworkspace project file in XCode.
+2. Simply do 'pod install' and then open the generated .xcworkspace project file in XCode.
 ```bash
 pod install
 ```